-Read below for the answers to some frequently asked questions about our Meals on Wheels Rowan program.
-Additional information about our program, how to volunteer, and how to donate can be accessed from the main menu.
+Read below for answers to some frequently asked questions about our Meals on Wheels Rowan program.
+The main menu provides additional information about our program, including how to volunteer and donate.

 Q. What if my friend or a family member has a caregiver?
 Are they eligible?